Top 10 Ways to Heal During Divorce

 - “Fair” is a matter of perspective.
 What seems fair to you may not seem fair to your spouse or your children.
 Fair is a moving target.

-- Wishing things or people were not the way they are is a tremendous waste of time and energy.
+- Wishing or hoping things or people are not the way they are is a tremendous waste of time and energy.
 Instead, focus on changing what you can change.

 - For things to change, first you must change.
-That means doing something differently, especially if cling to what you believe is the only way for things to get resolved.
+That means doing something differently.
+Clinging to the idea that what you want or believe is the only way for things to get resolved is not productive.

 - Your life and your divorce are different from your neighbor’s, your friend’s, and your brother’s life and divorce.
 What worked for them may or may not work for you.
 The decisions you are making are not subject to a “vote” from other people.
 Take their well-meaning advice as information only.

 - When you forgive someone else, you are helping yourself more than you are helping him or her.
-Harboring resentments is like taking poison and hoping it will cause someone else to die.
+There’s an old saying that is credited to a number of people: “Resentment is like taking poison and waiting for the other person to die.”

 - Accept and work through your feelings.
 Your emotions are your body’s way of moving energy.
 The more you push emotions away, the more powerful and overwhelming they become.
 Acceptance does not mean you agree with what happened, it just means you stop the struggle with your feelings.